ttttcrngyblflpp/i3ext/README.md

 Note that this behavior is exactly the same as the move command if both top-level containers involved in the swap are windows.
 When the top-level containers are proper containers, swapping them requires the i3wm "swap" command.
-This subcommand addresses the ergonomics issues of the swap command not having a direction.
+This subcommand addresses the ergonomics issues of the swap command not having a direction, and the usually non-desirable property that the sizes of the containers are swapped as well.
 Note also that the swap subcommand does not cross display boundaries, i.e. it does not support swapping two containers that are on different displays.

 ## TODO

-- [ ] Make swap preserve widths by default, and add a flag to not preserve width.
+- [x] Make swap preserve widths by default, and add a flag to not preserve width.
 - [ ] Add a rotate subcommand which rotates all toplevel containers to the left or right.
 - [ ] Make swap be able to swap the leftmost container with the rightmost container.